xeddmc/Streamzi/README_EN.md

 docker compose stop
 ```

-3.**Build the Image**:
+3.**Build the Image(Optional)**:

-If the code in the Docker image repository is not the latest, you can build the image locally from the main branch of this repository by modifying the [docker-compose.yml](https://github.com/ihmily/StreamCap/blob/main/docker-compose.yml) file.
+The code version in the Docker image repository may not always be the latest.
+If you need to run the latest code from the main branch of this repository, you can build it locally as a custom image.

 ```
 docker build -t streamcap .
 ```

-After the build is complete, please modify the image name in the `docker-compose.yml` file to `streamcap` before running it with `docker compose`.

 ## 😺 Supported Platforms